 People frequently think that snoozing is losing when in reality it’s the lack of sleep that creates a slippery slope toward bad physical and mental health.
-According to a recent Gallup report, 41% of Americans are getting less than seven hours of sleep per night – which has some pretty alarming effects on mind and body functions as mentioned below:
+According to a recent Gallup report, 41% of Americans are getting less than seven hours of sleep per night – which has some pretty alarming effects from not sleeping on mind and body functions as mentioned below:

 1. Decrease in Productivity: Without adequate sleep, it becomes difficult to focus and make logical decisions.
 Retrieving memories also becomes more complicated because they are strengthened during slumber.
 Without a good night’s rest, not only will it be harder to keep memories, but also harder to access them later on.

 2. Long-term Health Consequences: Harvard Medical School conducted studies that show there are long-term health consequences for those who do not get enough sleep regularly–including diabetes, heart disease, hypertension, obesity, and more.
 They also found that sleeping more than nine hours a night can have adverse effects.
 So it’s all about striking the perfect balance.